Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 Progressive disclosure through conversation.
 In a task pane, you use UI hierarchy (tabs, sections, accordions) for progressive disclosure.
 In Copilot, you use follow-up questions and multi-turn conversation.
 Design your skills to return actionable results with clear follow-up options.

 Error handling in natural language.
 When something goes wrong in a task pane, you show an error message.
 In Copilot, your skill needs to return an error that Copilot can explain in natural language.
 “I could not access the contract because the attachment is not a supported file type.
 I can review Word and PDF documents” is more useful than a generic error code.
+Collecting user feedback on these interactions is essential for refining Copilot’s conversational skills and improving how errors are communicated.

 Planning Your Add-In for Dual-Mode Operation